By Jody McCutcheon

 Here’s what we know: Fur is a renewable resource.
 Faux fur isn’t; it’s petroleum-based, with an estimated gallon of oil used in every three jackets.
 Fur farms recycle: farmed mink, for example, consume human food waste and meat-processing byproducts.
 And fur itself, as a material, is more or less biodegradable: as any fur-owner knows, without proper care, it soon disintegrates; faux fur, however, will clog landfills for centuries to come.
 Faux is, of course, more animal-friendly–unless it secretly contains dog, cat or raccoon hair, which occurs more than one might think, according to CNN.
 Faux-fur production is also ultimately more energy-efficient, using as little as one-fifteenth the energy required for farmed-fur production.

-Any good news ends here.
+But is that really true?
 The processing of both fur and faux fur excretes toxic chemical soups that harm water, air and soil.
 Unmanaged fur-farm animal waste can seep into local waterways.
 A 2011 study by Dutch independent researchers CE Delft calls fur production worse than textile production, in terms of environmental degradation.
 Carcinogens like chromium and formaldehyde, employed in dressing and dyeing processes, compromise fur’s biodegradability, not to mention ecological stability.
 According to British fashion-ethics journalist Lucy Siegle, “the industrial pollution projection system … rates fur-dressing as one of the five worst industries for toxic metal pollution to the land in the world.”

 That said, many companies such as SAGA and the Gucci Group (PPR) are now insisting that all their furs are vegetable dyed and tanned with traditional, non-toxic methods.
 Valentino has even received the thumbs up from Greenpeace for his ethical leather and fur sourcing practices.
 The Fur Council of Canada even launched a “Fur is Green” campaign, claiming that fur is “durable, recyclable, and and biodegradable”, and that trapping certain wild animals helps native communities preserve their traditions and earn an income, and also helps balance animal populations in the wild.
 Indeed, in New Zealand too, the government is encouraging people to buy what they call “the world’s most ecological fur” crafted from the Paihamu, a non-native species that is threatening native wildlife, including the iconic kiwi bird.